AndironMods/MissionImpossibleTLD/README.md

 - Progress saved in QuestData.json
 - Fully customizable Quest and Rewards in GearLookup.json
 - F2 debug shortcut for testing
-- Clean, modular C# source code in src/

 # Installation
 1. Install MelonLoader
 Download MelonLoader 0.7.x from the official site and install it into your TLD directory.
+2. Download the ModSettings.dll from the offical site and install it in you Mod Folder.
-2. Download Mission Impossible Mod
+3. Download Mission Impossible Mod
 Download the latest release ZIP from the GitHub Releases page.
-3. Extract the ZIP
+4. Extract the ZIP
-Extract the contents into:
-C:\Program Files (x86)\Steam\steamapps\common\TheLongDark\Mods
-Your folder should look like:
+Extract the contents into: C:\Program Files (x86)\Steam\steamapps\common\TheLongDark\Mods Your folder should look like:
 Mods/
- ├─ MissionImpossible.dll
+- MissionImpossible.dll
- ├─ GearLookup.json
+- GearLookup.json
+5. Update ModSetting in Option to your needs.

 # Requirements
 - MelonLoader 0.7.x
 - The Long Dark v2.55+
-- Mod Settings
+- ModSettings v2.2.5